-COMPUTER LAB RULES No food or open container drinks in the lab, - gum, potato chips or snacks while using computers in the lab Please do not relocate furniture in the classroom or move any · Do not swap any devices such as keyboards or mice Do not use USB devices in the lab Please use your own earbuds in class, do not share
+CLASSROOM RULES COMPUTER LAB RULES • Respect is given to you in this class, you keep that Respect by earning it.
+Show respect to teacher, peers. • N p la lo food or open container drinks in the lab, - gum, otato chips or snacks while using computers in the ab • Cell phones are permitted in the lab while working on a project, a distracting phone will become confiscated • P. lease do not relocate furniture in the classroom or ٠ Students will not use computers as personal devices for entertainment.
+You will be asked to log out. т • D nove any To not swap any devices such as keyboards or mice • Please ask for a pass to leave the room • D o not use USB devices in the lab • Please keep conversations to a minimum, side conversations should stop when teacher is talking • P lease use your own earbuds in class, do not share